 - For more information about the Guidelines for the Use of Tests 2017, contact COTAN

 The text of the COTAN review system as used by the COTAN is public and can be purchased from the NIP.
-The complete text is published in Dutch, an English translation of the COTAN review system is also available.
+An English translation of the COTAN review system is also available: COTAN review system for evaluating test quality (pdf).

 Download an article on the Dutch review process for evaluating the quality of psychological tests (Evers, Sijtsma, Lucassen and Meijer, 2010).